Hemmingsson/Quick-Preview/README.md

 Quickly evaluate tracks & mixtapes before you hit play.<br>
 Choose the number of sample points, and their duration, in the preference menu.<br>
-Listen to the samples by hovering any play button.
+Listen to the samples by hovering (almost) any play button on SoundCloud.